An Accurate Comprehensive Approach to Substructure: IV. Dynamical Friction: DF on Individual Subhaloes

 \subsection{Multiple Concatenated Orbits}

-To calculate the final truncated mass and radius of subhaloes with original mass $\clM$ accreted by the halo when its mass was $M(r)$ we must calculate in an iterative way the changes produced in successive orbits since $t(r)$.\footnote{Since accreting haloes grow inside-out with known accretion rate, their mass $M(r)$ determines $t(r)$ (Paper I).}
+To find the mass and radius of subhaloes at the final time $t\h$ we must calculate in an iterative way their changes produced in successive orbits since the time $t$ they are accreted.
+To do this we need first to calculate, following Paper II, the values at $t$ of all compelling quantities mentioned in Section \ref{stripping}.